huxinbang/huxinbang/README.md

 - 👀 I’m interested in something.
 - 🌱 I’m currently learning nothing.
 - 💞️ I’m looking to collaborate on everything.
-- 📫 How to reach me : maybe waiting.
+- 📫 How to reach me by waiting.

 <!---
 huxinbang/huxinbang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.